 - He also gets an encore that flips the script, this time literally in hell.
 In the Angel comic series, he gets to be an almost angelic leader of a refuge district of the LA hellscape.

 - Buffy the Vampire Slayer:

 - Oz was written out by a Story Arc which ends with him acting amazingly stupid, breaking Willow's heart, and killing (a villain, but this is a show where Thou Shalt Not Kill, usually).
-He does get a kinder encore episode later, though.
+His encore episode later on is barely any kinder.